 6. Use a content curation tool such as ContentGems

-ContentGems is a site that helps you to find relevant links and stories to share to your social networks.
+ContentGems is a site that helps you find relevant links and stories to share to your social networks.

 By inputting some keywords and search terms, ContentGems curates a list of content, relevant to your search, that you can read, store or share socially.

-Here are the results we got:
+Here are some example results we got: